AxtonGrams/terraform-provider-wiz/docs/resources/automation_rule_jira_create_ticket.md

 - `description` (String) Description of the automation rule
 - `filters` (String) Value should be wrapped in jsonencode() to avoid diff detection.
 This is required even though the API states it is not required.
 Validate is performed by the UI.
 - `integration_id` (String) Wiz identifier for the Integration to leverage for this action.
-Must be resource type integration_aws_sns.
+Must be resource type integration_jira.
 - `name` (String) Name of the automation rule
 - `trigger_source` (String) Trigger source.
     - Allowed values: